cw: violence, blades, persecution, body control, body horror

 Chere steps outside of her Habitexa, into the Post-Sprawl webway.
 Her doors auto-lock after three instants.
 She always waits for them before she moves further.

 The latching sound behind her feels like a shield keeping her upright in battle.
 She has a flood of panic from somewhere, and she’s not sure why.
-It’s not her Choker.
+It’s not her choker.
 That would be pointless.

 Her brain must have glitched out.
 The problem with the rigid control is that it freaks sometimes, sends a chemical impulse some random place.
-The Holic Choker keeps you safe, but it’s not like all your instincts are perfect for your sitch.
+The holic choker keeps you safe, but it’s not like all your instincts are perfect for your sitch.

 If they were, you’d have the mind of a beast, and couldn’t talk to anyone right.

 The Post-Sprawl webway before her contains smooth piping that radiates heat out through the layers of Frost.
 She can turn left, or right, and she always goes left.
-Left is the hemisphere of creativity, and that’s been worked into her Choker, so she doesn’t have to think about it.
+Left is the hemisphere of creativity, and that’s been worked into her choker, so she doesn’t have to think about it.

 The key to life, she thinks in a sudden flash of understanding, is difference.
 She turns right instead, sees the wall pipes curve to split apart from each other in the hall.